-The information contained in this disclosure statement including the Exhibits annexed hereto (collectively, the "Disclosure Statement") is included herein for purposes of soliciting acceptances of the Joint Chapter 11 Plan of Reorganization of New Gulf Resources, LLC and its Debtor Affiliates (the "Plan") and may not be relied upon for any purpose other than to determine how to vote on the Plan.
+The information contained in this disclosure statement including the Exhibits annexed hereto (collectively, the "Disclosure Statement") is included herein for purposes of soliciting acceptances of the Debtors' First Amended Joint Chapter 11 Plan of Reorganization of New Gulf Resources, LLC and its Debtor-AffiliatesPursuant to Chapter 11 of the Bankruptcy Code, dated February 5, 2016 (the "Plan"), and may not be relied upon for any purpose other than to determine how to vote on the Plan.
 No person is authorized by the Debtors in connection with the Plan or the solicitation of acceptances of the Plan to give any information or to make any representation regarding this Disclosure Statement or the Plan other than as contained in this Disclosure Statement and the Exhibits annexed hereto, incorporated by reference or referred to herein, and if given or made, such information or representation may not be relied upon as having been authorized by the Debtors.